lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 [info] Set current project to fdp-ad-training-data-ingestion (in build file: ..) sbt:AnomalyDetection> docker
 ...
-sbt:AnomalyDetection> dockerPush

 ```

-The last command will push the Docker image to the repository specified in the build file.
-You need to change it for your own repository name.
+You can use the `sbt` target `dockerPush` to push the images to Docker Hub, as described in the previous section.

 ### Preparing the Docker Image for Model Training